imarc/craft-regex-field/README.md

 # Regex Field

-A field that validates inputs against a regex
+A CraftCMS field that validates inputs against a regex

 ## Requirements